perseids-project/perseids_docs/integrations/README.md

 Arethusa acts as a broker between the SoSOL Perseids back-end (as well as other back-end datasources) and the front-end annotating and editing tools.
 Core Arethusa libraries handle the details of interacting with SoSOL for documents and related user data, and custom editing interfaces can be developed as javascript-based plugins.

 The work involved in developing of a new Arethusa plugin can be more or less involved, depending upon the circumstance.
 The simplest type of plugin is an alternate editing interface for an already-supported document/annotation type.
 This would require developing:

 * an HTML 5 template and associated CSS for the layout of the editing interface
-* javascript libraries defining event handlers and other implementation of business logic for the editing interface
+* Javascript libraries defining event handlers and other implementation of business logic for the editing interface

 A more complex type of plugin is one which provides not only a new editing interface, but also works with a new document type or format.
 This would require developing:

 * an HTML 5 template and associated CSS for the layout of the editing interface
+* Javascript libraries to:
-* javascript libraries defining event handlers and other implementation of business logic for the editing interface
+    * define event handlers and other implementation of business logic for the editing interface
-* TODO retriever...
-* TODO persister...
-* ...
+    * retrieve annotation tokens and data from the source document(s) and make them accessible to the core Arethusa state object
+    * persist annotation tokens and data from the core Arethusa state back into their original representation
+    * listen for and react to actions of other components of the annotation environment

+This type of edition to the platform might also require comparable changes on the Perseids back-end, to support a new identifier/document type, as described above.
+And it often involves data modeling work to consider implications of cross-document alignment and integration with other types of related resources.

+The [Arethusa plugin developer's guide](https://github.com/latin-language-toolkit/arethusa/blob/docs/docs/content/plugin_guide.md) provides developers with detailed guidance on all of the above tasks.

-_Developer Skills required:_ Javascript, HTML5, CSS (Angular experience helpful but not essential)
+_Developer Skills required:_ Javascript, HTML5, CSS (Angular experience helpful but not essential), Understanding of RESTful APIs and linked data concepts.

-See also Arethusa plugin guidelines (coming soon....)

 # Integrating an external site with Perseids SoSOL Board/Community Review Workflow